immobiliare/RealHTTP/README.md

 ## License

-IndomioHTTP is licensed under the MIT license.
+RealHTTP is licensed under the MIT license.
 See the [LICENSE](./LICENSE) file for more information.